josephxbrick/RippleButton/README.md

 # RippleButton

 A Framer module that creates a button that exhibits the Material Design ripple effect when clicked.

+Try out [this sample](https://framer.cloud/DHZTZ) to see an example button (which looks better than the gif below).

 <img src="/readme_images/rippleButtonLarge.gif" width="100">